 - Violent content in games has been known to increase aggressive responses in real life.

 - Long-term, consistent gaming can lead to attention problems, obesity and a drop in academic performance.

 - Players who frequently game can develop ‘game brain’, in which their frontal lobe becomes underused.
 This can alter moods and make people feel unmotivated.

 Genetics Affect Your Screen Habits

-This graphic from ThePsychMind says it all!
+This infographic from ThePsychMind says it all!
 Multiple studies have shown that people who frequently spend long hours in front of a screen aren’t doing themselves – or their brain! – and favors.
 According to Scientific American study recently conducted by the University of Nebraska and Florida State University showed that previous notions about why screen-time affects your brain might be misunderstood.

 The study took 15,000 children and followed their TV habits for over 2 years.
 They then looked at 3,000 pairs of siblings.
 What they discovered was that TV-watching habits were strongly affected by genetics.
 They gave an example of how children with a predisposition towards aggressive behavior might become more easily addicted to TV, as well as those who are genetically inclined to depression or obesity.

 Food plays a huge part in your Brain Health.
 That being said, now is a good time to look at the foods that promote good brain health and also activities and technologies that are adverse.